 Lying between the hills is an octet of tubular pipes.
 Behind these is the old Rope Pyramid, an icon of Pasir Ris Park Playground from yesteryear, sitting a bit tiredly under a canopy of trees.

-Completing this play area are six swings and two zip lines where kids can take turns whizzing back and forth.
+There are also zip lines where kids can take turns whizzing back and forth.

 Next to the “King of the Hill” play area is another fitted with soft foam flooring.
 The theme here is vehicles and all things in motion.
 A space ship sits eagerly awaiting a crew of young astronauts and there is also a spring swing disguised as a hydroplane.